 Because Isha came from a biology background rather than an agriculture background, she was well prepared to investigate cultured meat from a biology perspective.
 Isha wrote her term paper on cultured meat, drawing from advances in medical research and applying them to making food.
 Isha sent the paper to Jason, who connected her to a community of scientists who encouraged her to publish her work.
 The paper, “Possibilities for an in-Vitro meat production system” was published in Innovative Food Science and Emerging Technologies in 2010.

 In 2012, Jason was searching for an Executive Director to take the reins at New Harvest full-time.
 Isha was hired and began her role at New Harvest on January 14, 2013.
-This new era of New Harvest has seen the organization start and incubate companies, fund groundbreaking research, and attract more talent and resources to this important emerging field.
+This era of New Harvest saw the organization start and incubate companies, fund groundbreaking research, and attract more talent and resources to this important emerging field.
+The team grew to include Erin Kim (a volunteer since 2014) in 2016; and Kate Krueger in 2017.
+Today, New Harvest's main focus is on its core activity of funding open academic research through its Fellowship Program.